 Because Trails Camps/Clinics are designed around structured skill progression and bringing people together to learn in a supportive environment.
-Our feature event is the annual Ladies MTB Camp scheduled for June 5-7th, 2020 in Marquette, Michigan.
+Our feature event is the annual Ladies MTB Camp held each June in Marquette, Michigan.
 Click the Register button above to sign up starting December 1.
 Watch here for more camps/clinics to be added!

 If you are coming to the U.P. and want to ride the best trails, Because Trails can connect you with a local guide.
 Locals know all the secrets as well as how to connect trails to give you a perfect day.
 Please email us at firstname.lastname@example.org and we will send your request to some of our favorite locals.

 Lori is a passionate advocate for trails and gets to spend her days promoting and supporting the Noquemanon Trail Network in Marquette, Michigan as their Executive Director.
 A native "yooper", Lori's roots are in the Upper Peninsula of Michigan and can't remember a time that trails weren't part of everyday life.
 Lori covets rocky, technical rides, adventuring with her furry kids, Meeko, Ryder and Harlow, and can be found exploring mountain bike trails from Utah to Florida during the off-season with her partner Nick.